mskcc/roslin-variant/docs/dev/unit-test.md

 $ bats prism-runner.bats
  ✓ should have prism-runner.sh
- ✓ should abort if all the necessary env vars are not configured ✓ should abort if PRISM_BIN_PATH is not configured
+ ✓ should abort if all the necessary env vars are not configured ✓ should abort if ROSLIN_BIN_PATH is not configured
- ✓ should abort if PRISM_DATA_PATH is not configured
- ✓ should abort if PRISM_EXTRA_BIND_PATH is not configured ✓ should abort if PRISM_INPUT_PATH is not configured ✓ should abort if PRISM_SINGULARITY_PATH is not configured ✓ should abort if unable to find Singularity at PRISM_SINGULARITY_PATH ✓ should skip checking Singularity existence if on one of those leader nodes ✓ should abort if workflow or input filename is not supplied ✓ should abort if input file doesn't exit
+ ✓ should abort if ROSLIN_DATA_PATH is not configured ✓ should abort if ROSLIN_EXTRA_BIND_PATH is not configured ✓ should abort if ROSLIN_INPUT_PATH is not configured ✓ should abort if ROSLIN_SINGULARITY_PATH is not configured ✓ should abort if unable to find Singularity at ROSLIN_SINGULARITY_PATH ✓ should skip checking Singularity existence if on one of those leader nodes ✓ should abort if workflow or input filename is not supplied ✓ should abort if input file doesn't exit